-The patch script (and_patch.sh) requires some basic utilities like awk/sed.
+The patch script (and\patch.sh) requires some basic utilities like awk/sed.
 If they are not available on your Linux computer, install them first.

-3.3 Building Android images
+3.3 Building Android Image

 After applying all i.MX patches, build the U-Boot, kernel, and Android image.